jmysu/ESP32CAM-FaceDetect-Line-Notify/README.md

 <br><br>
 Try some examples from ESP-face, ESPino32Cam!<br>
-Hardware ESP32Cam from AI-Thinker/ArduCam-IOTai.
+Hardware ESP32Cam from AI-Thinker/ArduCam-IOTai. <br>
-The detection performance are not bad with following results...
+_The detection performance are not bad with following results..._
 <br><br>